emad-elsaid/xlog/docs/Usage.md

         Index file name used as home page (default "index") -og.domain string
         opengraph domain name to be used for meta tags of og:* and twitter:*
-  -readonly
+  -pandoc
+        Use pandoc to render .org, .rst, .rtf, .odt -readonly
         Should xlog hide write operations, read-only means all write operations will be disabled -rss.description string